-Applicants for Student and Student Guardian visas must show they are coming to Australia temporarily to study or to look after a person who is studying.
+All applicants for a Student visa must show they are coming to Australia temporarily to gain a quality education.
 The Genuine Temporary Entrant (GTE) requirement is not intended to exclude students who, after studying in Australia, develop skills Australia needs and who then go on to apply for permanent residence.

 Write a personal statement addressing the GTE requirement